 DETRICE ROBERTS is excited to return to the Teaching Fellow program for a third year!
 She received her bachelor’s degree from Tougaloo College and master’s in history from Jackson State University.
 Detrice currently works in the Study Abroad office at Tougaloo.
 She is originally from Chicago, Illinois, but knows and loves Jackson.
 She originally became involved in the Teaching Fellow program because of her love of art and working with children.
 Detrice knows she ultimately wants to teach, whether it be in a museum or in the classroom.
 In her spare time, Detrice likes to feed the homeless, paint, listen to music, and knit.

 GENESIS RANEL of Zachary, Louisiana, is a Millsaps student majoring in history.
 Genesis applied to be a Teaching Fellow because she was excited about the opportunity to combine her love of learning and the arts.
 She hopes to gain perspective on whether museum work is in her future and if she’d like to pursue teaching at the college level.
 In her spare time, Genesis enjoys reading and spending time with her family.
 At Millsaps, Genesis serves as a mentor for the Millsaps Pathways to Success program and is an active member of Model UN and the Black Student Union.

-The Teaching Fellows program is generously supported by the Institute of Museum and Library Services.
+The Teaching Fellows program is generously supported by the AT&T Foundation and Wells Fargo Foundation.